Eric Schoenberg (Associate Director -2011)

 Stephen Atlas (Graduate Student 2008-2013)

 Stephen was a PhD student in Marketing.
-His research interests include intertemporal choice, financial decision making, mental accounting, judgement and decision making and social norms.
+His research interests include intertemporal choice, financial decision making, mental accounting, judgment and decision making and social norms.

 Zeynep Enkavi (Lab Coordinator 2012-2014)